lekhanairk2006/releaseNoteChatbot/README.md

 4. **Store** — vectors saved in ChromaDB
 5. **Query** — your question is also converted to a vector
 6. **Search** — ChromaDB finds the most similar chunks
-7. **Generate** — chunks + question sent to TinyLlama
+7. **Generate** — chunks + question sent to Groq LLM
 8. **Answer** — grounded response returned to you

 ---

+## How the Agent Works

+The app uses an AI agent that decides how to answer each question:

+- **Document Search** — used for questions about the uploaded document
+- **Direct Answer** — used for general knowledge questions

+The agent shows which tool it used and its reasoning for every response.

+---

 ## Known Limitations

-- TinyLlama is a small model — answers may be verbose or imprecise
-- Scanned PDFs without OCR text are not supported
 - Maximum file size is 10MB
-- Requires Ollama running locally
+- Requires a Groq API key (free at console.groq.com)
+- ChromaDB data is stored locally and resets if Docker volumes are removed
 - Not suitable for production without authentication

 ---